 This innovative book explores links between literature and videogames, and how designing and playing games can transform our understanding of literature.
 It shows how studying literature through the lens of videogames can provide new insights into narrative and creative engagement with the text.

-With a unique approach to the aesthetics of narrative in literature and videogames, the book will be of great interest to researchers, academics and post-graduate students in the fields of literature, pedagogy and gaming in education.
+With a unique approach to the aesthetics of narrative in literature and videogames, the book will be of great interest to researchers, academics, and post-graduate students in the fields of literature, pedagogy, and game studies.

 Table of Contents